4GeeksAcademy/machine-learning-content/07-4d-ml_deploy/deploy-model-using-flask-and-heroku.md

 pip install gunicorn
 ```

-2. We have installed a lot of libraries and other important files like flask, gunicorn, sklearn etc. We need to tell heroku that our project requires all these libraries to successfully run the application.
+2. We have installed a lot of libraries and other important files like flask, gunicorn, sklearn etc. We need to tell Heroku that our project requires all these libraries to successfully run the application.
 This is done by creating a requirements.txt file.

 3. Procfile is a text file in the root directory of your application, to explicitly declare what command should be executed to start your app.
-This is an essential requirement for heroku.
-This file tells heroku we want to use the web process with the command gunicorn and the app name.
+This is an essential requirement for Heroku.
+This file tells Heroku we want to use the web process with the command gunicorn and the app name.

 ```py
 web: gunicorn app:app